pmemoli/Data-Science-Thesis/notebook.md

 1. Write the grid_run.py script to run all the metrics from the stored tensors.
 2. Compute AUROC for the entire grid.
 3. Understand the attention propagation paper thing xdxd.

+## September 12th 2025

+Wrote the grid_run.py script:

+python -m src.metrics.grid_run \
+    --model_name "microsoft/Phi-3-mini-4k-instruct" \
+    --datafile "./src/data/runs/validation/gsm8k_microsoft_Phi-3-mini-4k-instruct_20250911-143125.pt" \
+    --output_file "./src/data/results/gsm8k_phi3_mini_metrics_layer_evolution.json"  \
+    --metrics "layer_evolution_mean_kl_divergence" "layer_evolution_var_kl_divergence" "layer_evolution_mean_shannon_entropy" "layer_evolution_var_shannon_entropy"

+That computes the auroc for the specified metrics (100 items).
+Also ran it.

+The conclusion is that logit based metrics completly outperform early exit and layer evolution metrics.
+The pooling mechanism is also quite influential.
+For logit based-metrics without weighting, the auroc considerably decreases the more of the sequence is taken into account, while the top values only average the top 5% highest entropy tokens.
+Weights are also significant, with prob/entropy weighing slightly increasing the auroc (but not enough data is present to properly conclude this)

+Layer evolution variance can be quite good for shannon variance for the last n layers!

+For other metrics, the auroc is highest on the raw average without weighting.

+I believe this simplifies the problem quite a bit.
+We already have the token-level metric (shannon entropy).
+The issue is now finding the way to ensemble this.
+If attention flow works properly, all thats left is comparing with black box metrics, telling the story, and writing the thesis.